vproxy-tools/panama-native-interface/README.md

   and naming collisions of these variables are not checked during the validation phase.
   This shouldn't be a problem, because normally people won't define "all upper case" type names or member fields.
+* Bit fields are not compiler/platform portable. `Panama Native Interface` provides limited bit fields support, it allows you to define bit fields, but you must define them on an integer type.
+The total bit must not exceed the integer type's memory size, and a padding will automatically be generated if the bit fields' total bit is less than the integer type memory size.
+  You must use bit fields with caution.
+The most common use case of bit fields is to define switches, and this should work well usually, but it's **NOT** guarenteed. \[1\]

+> \[1\] C11: An implementation may allocate any addressable storage unit large enough to hold a bit-field.
+If enough space remains, a bit-field that immediately follows another bit-field in a structure shall be packed into adjacent bits of the same unit.
+If insufficient space remains, whether a bit-field that does not fit is put into the next unit or overlaps adjacent units is implementation-defined.
+The order of allocation of bit-fields within a unit (high-order to low-order or low-order to high-order) is implementation-defined.
+The alignment of the addressable storage unit is unspecified.

 </details>